BoBkiNN/IndigoI18n/README.md

 Default Gson (`.json`) and Properties (`.properties`) sources parses data differently,
 but most of them are just key-value pairs.<br>
-Here is description of builtin formats.
+Here is description of builtin formats:

 ### Properties
 Simplest translation source.
 Each key correspond to one basic translation, so no plurals allowed.<br>